Shuffle/shuffle-docs/handbook/new_release.md

 This means it's vital to talk to the Marketing team about what we are building and why during the initial phases of a release.

 **During the release itself**, the marketing team should have something for the following ready:
 - A blogpost (why is the release exciting and new?
-Hint about the future etc.)
+Hint about the future etc.) - [Articles](https://github.com/Shuffle/shuffle-docs/tree/master/articles), Medium & Linkedin crosspost?
-- Discord information
+- Discord information: Fred
-- Release information
+- Release information Github: Fred

 ## Support & Security Development
 Support goes along the same lines as marketing, and should be kept in the loop to not be blindsided.